Fantasy Football Sleepers 2025: Sneaky Good, Stupid Cheap

 The target competition:

-• Jerry Jeudy is the headliner, fresh off career highs in targets (145), catches (90), and yards (1,229).
+- Jerry Jeudy is the headliner, fresh off career highs in targets (145), catches (90), and yards (1,229).
 But a chunk of that production came while Njoku was sidelined.
-In Njoku’s nine healthy games, he out-targeted Jeudy 89 to 67.
+Njoku out-targeted Jeudy 89 to 67 in his nine healthy games.

 Bottom Line

 Njoku has quietly delivered three straight top-9 fantasy finishes despite shaky QB play in Cleveland.
-QB remains a question mark, but Joe Flacco brings potential stability.
+That position remains a question mark heading into 2025, but Joe Flacco brings some stability.
 And Njoku is still a strong target bet amid an iffy WR corps.
 Njoku is a proven fantasy starter that you can draft outside the top 10 TEs.

 Jake Ferguson, TE, Dallas Cowboys